vortydev/Gary/README.md

 # Roles:

 Add roles (case-sensitively!) to the `roles.roles` section of `config.json`.
-Set `isAssignable` to `true` if you want your users to be able to assign themselves the role using the `role` command.
+A role requires a unique ID and a name matching a configured role on the server. `assignableRoles` is a list of the IDs that can be assigned using the `role` command. `defaultRoles` are the IDs of the roles a user is automatically assigned on joining the server.
 Use `sortOrder` to specify the order in which `memberlist` displays roles, starting from 0.

 # Permissions: